 Weed-bound walleyes are a worthy adversary given the traditional means we often use to pursue that species.
-A few hours of playing in the weeds sends most anglers to the relatively snag-free depths, where the worst hang-ups are caused by snail-shells or clams.
-Rocks at least stay put, and typically only come up a few feet off bottom.
-For these reasons and others, many anglers and myself included, have a hard time preferring to switch to weed bites.
-It’s seemingly so much simpler to fish bare hooks, keep your sinker off bottom, and stay away from the stringy stuff that can plague your tackle.
+A few hours of playing in the weeds send most anglers to the relatively snag-free depths, where the worst hang-ups are caused by snail shells or clams.
+Rocks at least stay put, and typically only come up a few feet off the bottom.
+For these reasons and others, many anglers, and I included, have a hard time preferring to switch to weed bites.
+It’s seemingly so much simpler to fish bare hooks, keep your sinker off the bottom, and stay away from the stringy stuff that can plague your tackle.

 Ignoring weedy walleyes however is a mistake you can learn to correct over time, especially when there’s a good wind headed for well-developed patches of the walleye-favored cabbage.
 Coontail beds are a close second, with both weed species holding resident walleyes nearly year-round.
 When the wind kicks up, walleyes get the best of all circumstances in being shallow with more meal choices, along with the competitive predatory advantage of reduced light levels and mixing water.

-Always curious on how other anglers tackle weedy ‘eyes, we recently chatted up Brett McComas, editor of Target Walleye and competitive walleye angler in his own right.
+Always curious about how other anglers tackle weedy’s eyes, we recently chatted up Brett McComas, editor of Target Walleye and competitive walleye angler in his own right.
 We traded a few nuggets, as he detailed his favorite weedy walleye bite that’s put him at the top of the heap in a few recent events.
 The beauty of it is the simplicity, and similarity to how so many live-bait rigging fans prefer to chase walleyes already.

 Soft plastic leeches and crawlers can also be rigged in a variety of ways, from nearly weedless Texas-rigging options to slow-death styles that cause the bait to spin seductively in the water.
-Whether you use live bait or soft plastics, this is a pattern that’s prime time right now, but as McComas says, “targets a certain population of fish that will be in the cabbage all year round, which are usually your better fish in the lake.”
+Whether you use live bait or soft plastics, this is a pattern that’s the prime time right now, but as McComas says, it “targets a certain population of fish that will be in the cabbage all year round, which are usually your better fish in the lake.”